-The center for Irish Research & Teaching
+The Center for Irish Research and Teaching

 An tIonad um Thaighde agus Theagasc Éireannaigh

 The Flagship Irish Studies Program in the University System of Georgia

 America's Third-Largest University System